SudhiHebbar/prompt-library/commands/update-presentation.md

    - How: For each slide:
      * If content update: List what text/data to change
      * If design update: List what visual elements to change
-     * Reference research-summary.md for new content (if applicable)
+     * Reference in-memory research summary for new content (if applicable)
-     * Reference update description from config
+     * Reference update description from in-memory config
    - Output: Detailed change specification per slide

 3. **Store update plan in memory**